 LinkedIn is one of the biggest social media networks when it comes to business, and these days there are millions of professionals in all kinds of different industries making the most of it to network and generate new leads for their websites.

 Whether you are a small or a large business, LinkedIn has the features that you need to really do well.

 Once you understand how LinkedIn works a bit better, you will be able to use it to your advantage.
-Let’s take a look at the most important LinkedIn statistics for marketers to know about right now.
+Let’s take a look at the most important LinkedIn statistics for business right now in 2023.

 In 2021, LinkedIn officially turned 18.
 This means that it was first launched back in 2003, which was just a few months before Facebook.
 This means that LinkedIn is officially the oldest social network on the block.

 While Facebook and Instagram have ruled the social media scene for quite a while at this point, LinkedIn was quietly growing to prominence in the background, but nobody ever thought of it as the OG of the social media industry.